nc1z/autonomous-agent-team-architecture/README.md

 6. **Gates** — You approve issues and merge PRs; agents never merge.
 7. **Safety** — Branch protection, CI, optional size limits, sandboxed runs.

-The document above is **tool-agnostic**: it applies to any event backend (e.g. GitHub, GitLab), any runner (VPS, Kubernetes, serverless), and any LLM-based coding engine.
+The document above is **tool-agnostic**: it applies to any event backend (e.g. GitHub, GitLab), any runner (VPS, local machine, Kubernetes, serverless), and any LLM-based coding engine.

 ---